What is over-the-counter cryptocurrency trading and what benefits does it offer to traders?

 What is slippage?

 Slippage is when a cryptocurrency price changes while an order is being filled, resulting in a different price than expected for a trade.
 It’s a common drawback associated with placing larger trades on traditional exchanges since insufficient liquidity on an exchange can lead to a single order being split into several smaller orders.
-Before all of those smaller orders can be filled, the price could shift in an unfavorable direction, resulting in a more expensive purchase than originally desired.
+Before all of those smaller orders can be filled, the price could shift in an unfavourable direction, resulting in a more expensive purchase than originally desired.

 OTC trading vs trading cryptocurrency on an exchange: Pros and cons